IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_custom_role.rst

     (Required for new resource) The Service Name

+  crn (False, str, None)
+    crn of the Custom Role

+  display_name (True, str, None)
+    (Required for new resource) Display Name of the Custom Role

   name (True, str, None)
     (Required for new resource) The name of the custom Role

-  actions (True, list, None)
-    (Required for new resource) The actions of the role

   id (False, str, None)